 He said that $100,000 for the first licence and $50,000 for a second, third or fourth was inadequate, dubbing it “the most extraordinary destruction of assets that have been ruled property by the High Court of Australia”.

-Throughout the reform process, Ms Allen said that had been consulting with a number of taxi licence holders, including representatives of the Greek community, but claimed some individuals and organisations had “made or incited threats of violence and vile abuse” against her and her family, and so would not be engaging further with them.
+Throughout the reform process, Ms Allan said that had been consulting with a number of taxi licence holders, including representatives of the Greek community, but claimed some individuals and organisations had “made or incited threats of violence and vile abuse” against her and her family, and so would not be engaging further with them.

 The Opposition shot back at this, with Mr Davis interpreting it as “disengagement from and dismissal of a great number of honest hard-working taxi families”.

-To sum up however, as a result of the regulations, including the recent announcement to cut compulsory third party insurance for taxis, the TAC charge from $2,586 to $510, Ms Allen argued that there is now a “level playing field” in place for taxis to be able to compete for passengers in the marketplace.
+To sum up however, as a result of the regulations, including the recent announcement to cut compulsory third party insurance for taxis, the TAC charge from $2,586 to $510, Ms Allan argued that there is now a “level playing field” in place for taxis to be able to compete for passengers in the marketplace.